digital-ai/release-integration-sdk-workshop/part-1/lab-4-define-a-new-task-and-test.md

 ✍️ **Assignment**

-1. Rename `test_hello.py` and inside the file, rename all references to 'Hello' to 'Greet'
+1. Rename `test_hello.py` to `test_greet.py` and inside the file, rename all references to 'Hello' to 'Greet'
 2. Remove the `test_with_server.py` file

 You can now run the unit tests with the command